One minute, you feel clear and have a plan. The next? Your wife or girlfriend pokes you just right.

 If your emotions dictate your actions, she won’t trust you.

-If you’re consistent, grounded, and clear, she will—even if she doesn’t like what you’re saying in the moment.
+If you’re consistent, grounded, and clear, she will respect you even if she doesn’t like what you’re saying in the moment.

 How to Be the Leader Your Wife Craves (Without Being Controlling)